 - 3 cups cooked white rice

 - 1/2 tablespoon sesame oil

-- Heat 1 tablespoon oil in a large non-stick skillet or wok over high heat.
+- Heat 1 tablespoon of the oil in a large non-stick skillet or wok over high heat.
 Add the shrimp to the pan and season with salt and pepper.
 Cook the shrimp until pink and no longer translucent.
 Transfer the cooked shrimp to a plate and keep warm.
 Set aside.

 - Add the remaining oil to the pan and stir in the onions.
 Cook the onions until softened, approximately 3 minutes.
 Stir in the carrots and cook for an additional 3 minutes or until softened.
-Add the garlic and ginger cooking until fragrant.
+Add the garlic and ginger, cooking until fragrant.

 - Stir in the white rice and cook for 2 to 3 minutes or until the rice is crisp.